satukon/Student-register/README.md

 - Objectives: To my proficiency in Java and relational databases

 ## Features
-- has dynamic table operations: row objects have editable cells and their own delete buttons
+- dynamic table operations: row objects have editable cells and their own delete buttons
-- has incremental search functions
+- incremental search functions
-- builds PDF reports
+- builds PDF reports of student records
-- uses SQLite database (for easy deployment)
+- uses SQLite database

 ## Prerequisites
 - Maven and Java 17 installed